-Prediction What can you tell about the text from the title, the exam rubric, any visuals, the layout, the punctuation?

-Anticipation Read the English questions to add to your overall sense of what the text is about, and anticipate possible answers based on real world logic and probability.
+Prediction What can you tell about the text from the title , the exam rubric , any visuals , the layout , the punctuation ?
+A nticipation Read the English questions to add to your overall sense of what the text is about, and anticipate possible answers based on real world logic and probability.
+S kim reading Read the whole text once through to add to your gist understanding.

-Skim reading

-Read the whole text once through to add to your gist

-understanding.
 Don't stop when there are unfamiliar words.

-Scanning Go back to the questions, one by one.
-Decide what

-information you need.
+S canning Go back to the questions , one by one.
+Decide what information you need.
 Who?
 What?
 Where?
 When?
 Why?
-If the task is multiple choice, scan the text for those specific words.
+If the task is multiple choice, correct statements or sentence completion scan the text for those specific words.
+Try to come up with possible TL synonyms to look for, too.
 If not, scan for possible answers that fit, e.g. a person for 'Who?'.
 Evaluation Keep the overall text and context in mind.
 Ensure that answers don't contradict each other (use in-text logic) and are not impossible or unlikely (use real world logic).
 Deduction and inference In more challenging questions, the answers are not directly given but are built-up by piecing together hints from the text.
 Where the answer is not immediately clear, look at the sentence before and after the keyword to get more information.